endlesspint8/endlesspint8.github.io/testing/2016-11-18-beer-introductions-2.md

 Back to the graph.
 Sticking with the style categories on the X axis, mess around and vary the Y axis to display the features.
 If you haven't seen a box-and-whisker plot in a while, maybe since high school math class, allow me to provide a quick recap.
 Each box represents information in the same way: the bisecting line represents the median, fancy talk for the 50th percentile, half the beers appear above this lint and the other half below.
 The top of the box is the 75th percentile and the bottom the 25th.

+The second is a two future exploration begins similar groupings.
+This allows for a deeper understanding, especially as it read leads to comparisons.

 **scatter**